 3) Self Control

-Like the popular focus tool, Antisocial, Self Control allows you to make a “blacklist” of sights for a set amount of time.
+Like the popular focus tool, Antisocial, Self Control allows you to make a “blacklist” of sites for a set amount of time.
 If Facebook is your procrastination destination, Self Control will stop you from visiting for as long as you decided when you set the timer.
 Once you press that button, there’s no going back no matter how much your willpower fades.
 If you’re a determined procrastinator, you can also make a “whitelist” that includes the only websites you are permitted to visit during the timeframe.
 Best part of this tool?
 It’s free!

 Relatively simplistic in its design, this app allows you to map out anything as you would in a notebook.
 You can have multiple notebooks of projects and each notebook has up to 20 pages for you to fill (unlimited if you splurge and buy the full version) This app is the amazing outlining tool I have been looking for for ages!
 Cannot say enough how much I’ve loved this app!